xyzmoney-tournaments/tournament-tr/README.md

 During the contract creation the tournament is assigned with the status *NotTerminated*.
 When one of the reasons for termination further appears, the tournament is going irreversibly to the corresponding one of four alternative statuses of termination.

-The status *LackOfPlayers* is assigned when after registration deadline passed the number of players appears less than predefined minimum number of players.
+The status *LackOfPlayers* is assigned in case the number of players appears less than predefined minimum number of players after registration deadline passed.
 The due check is performed while executed `withdraw` function called by the organizer.

 Any of the statuses *Cancelled* and *NoWinner* is assigned by the organizer by calling of `terminate` function.
 The function can be executed even before the registration deadline passed, with immediate effect of entering (re-entering) and unregistering stop.